 The key benefits of pre-application discussion are seen as:

-The process should raise the quality of development
+- An improvement in the quality of development

 What if I am only looking for very general advice - do I need to go through this process?

-How to submit a planning application : what plans are needed; how much the fee would be; what other supporting information is required
+- How to submit a planning application : what plans are needed; how much the fee would be; what other supporting information is required

-What happens once the application has been submitted
+- What happens once the application has been submitted

-What issues can be taken into account in considering the application
+- What issues can be taken into account in considering the application

 What do we charge?

-‘Significant Major' development proposals include:
+‘Significant Major' development schemes include:

-£840 for a meeting (£420 for a subsequent meeting)
+£1350 inc. VAT for an initial meeting (£675 inc VAT for a subsequent meeting)

 'Major' development schemes include:

-Changes of use of building(s) with a gross floor area of between 1,000 sq. m. in area
+- Changes of use of building(s) with a gross floor area of more than 1,000 sq. m. in area

-£540 for a meeting (£270 for a subsequent meeting)
+£820 inc. VAT for a meeting and written advice (£410 inc. VAT for a subsequent meeting)

-Small scale development
+Minor scale development